SgtSwagrid/Boards/server/README.md

 ### Directory Structure

 * [scala/controllers/](./src/main/public/scala/controllers) handlers for HTTP and websocket requests.
-* [scala/models/](./src/main/public/scala/models) database actions for queryig or updating persistent state.
+* [scala/models/](./src/main/public/scala/models) database actions for querying or updating persistent state.
 * [scala/schema/](./src/main/public/scala/schema) database table schema, used to represent database tables and rows therein directly in the language.
 * [public/](./src/main/public) contains all assets (audio and textures) used by the website and games.
 * [resources/](./src/main/resources) contains configuration/routes for the Play framework, as well as database migration scripts.